tmsultan/CS639Project/_pages/Overview.md

 Single-Photon-Avalanche Diode (SPAD)  32-bit image from a Suign -->

 High Dynamic Range (HDR) imaging is widely used to extend the range of intensity values of an image.
 Single-photon avalanche diodes (SPADs), when ran passively, are able to capture 2D intensity images with extremely high dynamic range, ideally spanning a range of 106:1 [1].
-We propose a single-photon guided high dynamic range imaging pipeline that augments the dynamic range of a conventional sensor.
+We propose a single-photon guided high dynamic range imaging pipeline that augments the dynamic range of a conventional CMOS sensor.
 We intend to show that an intensity map guided HDR neural network [2] can take a low-spatial-resolution, high-dynamic-range SPAD image and a high-spatial-resolution, limited-dynamic-range image from a conventional sensor, and construct a high-quality HDR image as output.

 # Solution Approach